 Paying reverence to plants and trees in India is common, but the Tulsi plant is the most regarded plant.
 Tulsi (Tulasi) or Holy basil is regarded as an extremely sacred plant in Hindu customs and holds a huge significance in Indian homes for thousands of years.

-Hindus regard it as an earthly manifestation of the goddess Tulsi; she is regarded as the avatar of goddess Lakshmi
+Hindus regard it as an earthly manifestation of the goddess Tulsi; she is regarded as the avatar of the goddess Lakshmi

 Tulsi Vivah – The legend behind Marriage of the Tulsi Plant

-Tulsi Vivah is a Hindu festival where a ceremonial marriage of the plant is performed with lord Vishnu or to his avatar, Lord Krishna.
+Tulsi Vivah is a Hindu festival where a ceremonial marriage of the plant is performed with lord Vishnu or his avatar, Lord Krishna.

 The Tulsi wedding signifies the end of the monsoon and the beginning of the wedding season as per Hindu customs.

 Though there are many legends and stories behind the tradition, one of the widely accepted ones is mentioned in the Hindu scripture Padma Purana.